svaksha/Julia.jl/Resources.md

 ----

 # COMMUNITY
 The Julia [community](http://julialang.org/community/) is distributed over various communication mediums.
-Smaller Special Interest Groups (SIGs) have their own mailing lists and github orgs, linked in the respective sections.
+The Special Interest Groups (SIGs) have their own github orgs, linked in the respective sections.
 You can join them on:
 + IRC :: [#julia](http://webchat.freenode.net/?channels=julia) channel on irc.freenode.net for live chats, and
 + Mailing lists ::
    + [julia-users](https://groups.google.com/forum/?fromgroups=#!forum/julia-users) : Community support for programming discussions.